 If the Director's annual review reveals a significant deficiency or other issue with the operator's financial assurance, Rule 707.a.(1).C allows the Director to require the operator to file a revised financial assurance plan for the Commission's review pursuant to Rule 702.b.
 The Commission recognizes that an operator's financial situation or operational profile may change over time, and accordingly such a periodic review of an operator's plan may be necessary.
 Among other things, the Commission intends for the Director to require an operator to file a revised financial assurance plan if the Director's annual review indicates that the operator has moved between the tiers established in Rule 702.c.
-For example, the Director could require an operator to file a revised plan if a higher or lower percentage of the operator's total wells fell within the definition of low producing well, or the operator plugged a lower or higher percentage of its total well portfolio.
+For example, the Director could require an operator to file a revised plan if the operator plugged a lower or higher percentage of its total well portfolio.